stretchr/hoard/README.md

     }

 ###Hoard's special `Get` alternative
 Hoard's `Get` method also provides a much simpler alternative that removes a lot of common code.
-Passing a `func` (of type `HoardFunc`) as the second argument tells Hoard how to get the object if it doesn't have it in its cache.
+Passing a `func` (of type `DataGetter`) as the second argument tells Hoard how to get the object if it doesn't have it in its cache.

     func GetSomething() *Something {